Greensand: Great Britain

 Both Upper and Lower Greensand outcrops appear in the scarp slopes surrounding the London Basin and the Weald.
-Prominent seams are to be found in the Vale of White Horse, in Bedfordshire, in Kent, Surrey, the South Downs National Park, elsewhere in Hampshire, the Isle of Wight, and the Jurassic Coast in Dorset.
+Prominent seams are to be found in the Vale of White Horse, in Bedfordshire, in Kent, Surrey, the South Downs National Park, elsewhere in Hampshire, the Isle of Wight, and Dorset, including the north part of the county and the Jurassic Coast.
+Some minor seams are found further west in Devon in the Blackdown and Haldon hills.

 The soil of the greensand is quite varied, ranging from fertile to fairly sterile.
 On the fertile soils chestnut and stands of hazel and oak are common, while Scots pine and birch colonise the poorer soils.
 These Greensand Ridges are popular long distance walking routes, for instance the Greensand Way in Kent.

 Lower Greensand

 The Lower Greensand (known as the Woburn Sand north of the London Basin) is of Aptian age.
 In the Weald the Lower Greensand consists of four deposits which are partly diachronous: the Atherfield Clay 15–50 ft thick, the Folkestone Beds 60–250 ft thick; the Hythe beds 60–350 ft thick and the Sandgate Beds 5–120 ft thick.
 Although it appears both north and south of the London Basin it is not present everywhere beneath the Chalk Group which underlies the basin; the Gault lies directly on eroded Jurassic or Devonian rocks under much of the area.